 This gene encodes a cytokine that acts as a growth and differentiation factor for both B cells and eosinophils.
 The encoded cytokine plays a major role in the regulation of eosinophil formation, maturation, recruitment and survival.
 The increased production of this cytokine may be related to pathogenesis of eosinophil-dependent inflammatory diseases.
 This cytokine functions by binding to its receptor, which is a heterodimer, whose beta subunit is shared with the receptors for interleukine 3 (IL3) and colony stimulating factor 2 (CSF2/GM-CSF).
 This gene is located on chromosome 5 within a cytokine gene cluster which includes interleukin 4 (IL4), interleukin 13 (IL13), and CSF2 .
 This gene, IL4, and IL13 may be regulated coordinately by long-range regulatory elements spread over 120 kilobases on chromosome 5q31. [provided by RefSeq, Jul 2013]

 GeneCards Summary for IL5 Gene

 IL5 (Interleukin 5) is a Protein Coding gene.
 Diseases associated with IL5 include Allergic Hypersensitivity Disease and Pulmonary Eosinophilia.
-Among its related pathways are RET signaling and PEDF Induced Signaling.
+Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-5 receptor binding.

 Factor that induces terminal differentiation of late-developing B-cells to immunoglobulin secreting cells.